Joy in Nobel winner Malala's hometown, though some Pakistanis decry her

 MINGORA, Pakistan (Reuters) - In the Pakistani hometown of Nobel Peace Prize laureate Malala Yousafzai, reminders are frequent of the daughter of scenic northwestern Swat Valley who survived a gun attack – and so are memories of harsh rule by the Taliban.

-Yousafzai is visiting Pakistan for the first time since the Pakistani Taliban - now on the run but still able to launch attacks - shot her in the head in 2012 over her advocacy for girls' education and opposition to Islamist militancy.
+Yousafzai flew into Swat on Saturday by helicopter during her first visit to Pakistan since the Pakistani Taliban - now on the run but still able to launch attacks - shot her in the head in 2012 over her advocacy for girls' education and opposition to Islamist militancy.

-By late Friday it was not yet clear whether security considerations would allow Yousafzai to return to Swat Valley, but many are eagerly awaiting her.
+Yousafzai's return to her hometown was eagerly awaited by admirers and family friends.

 "We're very happy that Malala has come to Pakistan.
 We welcome Malala," said Arfa Akhtar, a third grade student in a school where Yousafzai once studied.
 "I'm also Malala.
 I'm with Malala in this mission."